-The report summarizes the results of Task 3.3 "System supplier contract" and Task 3.4 "End-user contracting" on development of the Energy Supply Contract (ESC) and Energy Performance Contract (EPC) between the "system supplier" and the "end-user".
+The report summarizes the results of Task 3.3 "System supplier contract" and Task 3.4 "Enduser contracting" on development of the Energy Supply Contract (ESC) and Energy Performance Contract (EPC) between the "system supplier" and the "end-user".
 These tasks are within the Work Package 3 "Risk mitigation" of the project TrustEE funded by the Horizon 2020 framework programme of the European Union.
+As these contracts involve both, the supplier and the end-user, the deliverable is merged to one document and uploaded for both.